insurance dispute arbitration in Long Beach, California 90815

 • A property owner resolved a claim denial related to mold damage in less than three months, securing fair compensation through a well-mediated arbitration process.

-• An auto insurance dispute involving liability and coverage limits was settled favorably for the insured, with creative solutions lead to policy adjustments benefitting future claims.
+• An auto insurance dispute involving liability and coverage limits was settled favorably for the insured, at a local employer lead to policy adjustments benefitting future claims.

 • A health insurance controversy over denied outpatient procedures was resolved with an arbitration award requiring the insurer to cover the expenses, demonstrating the power of neutral dispute resolution.